Why Chronic Pain Needs a Different Approach: Understanding the 3 Types of Pain

 • Pain is often worse at night and interrupts sleep.

-Diagnosis and Treatment of Neurogenic Pain
+Diagnosis and Treatment of Neuropathic Pain

-Neurogenic pain is diagnosed by evaluating the peripheral nervous system.
+Neuropathic pain is diagnosed by evaluating the peripheral nervous system.

 Nerves are designed to communicate sensory information from the body to the central nervous system and to send motor commands from the central nervous system to the muscles.
 If a nerve is irritated or injured, it can cause altered sensation and/or decreased muscle strength.

-Each nerve root contains a sensory branch that supplys sensation to a specific region of skin and a motor branch that innervates specific muscles.
+Each nerve root contains a sensory branch that supplies sensation to a specific region of skin and a motor branch that innervates specific muscles.
 We can evaluate the sensory system to determine if there is a region that is hypersensitive or desensitized.
 We can also test the strength of the muscles supplied by each specific nerve to determine if they are receiving proper neurological communication.

-Neurogenic pain can also be assessed by the patient’s description of their symptoms, and by moving the affected body part into a position that places tension on the nerve to assess whether or not symptoms are activated.
+Neuropathic pain can also be assessed by the patient’s description of their symptoms, and by moving the affected body part into a position that places tension on the nerve to assess whether or not symptoms are activated.

 Nerves need space, movement, and blood flow.
 The goal of treatment is to enable nerves to glide through the surrounding tissues without impingement or compression through a combination of manual therapy and specific exercises.